1

 Command Effect

-git restore --staged <file> Unstage (move off loading dock, keep edits)
+git restore --staged <file> Unstage (remove from post editor, keep edits)

 git restore <file> Discard working directory changes (permanent!)